Was canal breach partially due to hidden culvert?

 Malte’s comment was absolutely nothing new to me for I have been following the Whitchurch breach practically every day since 22nd December 2025 thanks to Kieran and Lottie and Riley Robey among others.
 And that is because my sheer and dedicated interest arises from the fact I have worked on the Llangollen canal and clearly remember the huge breach that occurred during the 1980s.
 Besides I’m a canal enthusiast too!

-This scene looking through the culvert was filmed from a drone!
-The culvert is on a curve.
+Scene through the culvert filmed from a drone!
+The culvert is on a curve which indicates it followed roughly the original watercourse.
 Screencap from Youtube.

 Its clearly evident the second culvert had become completely forgotten – and over time it had ‘got lost’ by way of silting or erosion, whatever.
 Subsequent foliage had then largely obscured any traces of it.
 Practically nothing can be seen of it on Google or other aerial photos.
 The fact eight inch diameter pipes had been installed beneath the field on the other (west) side of the breach site and which subsequently got blocked shows there was simply no means for the water to flow in its proper thalweg and the area above to drain properly.